saurabh1088/notes/DataStructures/DataStructures.md

 1. Time Complexity
 - Time complexity of an algorithm describes how runtime of the algorithm varies with the input size.
 2. Space Complexity
+- Space complexity of an algorithm describes how memory usage varies

 ## Resources